kpiccoli/Leaflet_EarthquakeVisualizations/README.md

 ### Purpose:
 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
-The purpose of this project is to build a new set of tools, using HTML and Javascript to allow the visualizations of earthquake data.
+The purpose of this project is to build a new set of tools, using HTML, CSS and Javascript to allow the visualizations of earthquake data.

 ### Dataset: